New York State’s Catskill Mountains

 For those who do not know Thomas Cole, he was an American artist of the early 1800s who is most known for his beautiful landscapes, and for starting an art movement called the Hudson River School.
 His house, which can now be toured, is located on the Hudson River in the shadow of the Catskill Mountains.

-The Thomas Cole House educates visitors on the life and work of Thomas Cole, was the perfect place to start my orientation of the Catskills.
+The Thomas Cole House educates visitors on the life and work of Thomas Cole, which was the perfect place to start my orientation of the Catskills.
 I had never known that this location was the inspiration for so many works of art.

-The house and property itself was absolutely beautiful.
+The house and property itself were absolutely beautiful.
 Cole’s home was situated on a hilltop overlooking a valley with a view of the mountains, and the surrounding yard was spotted with giant trees, flowery gardens, and soft, green lawns.
 The inside of the house also made a great tour for art connoisseurs and history geeks.
-The interior featured furniture and decor that was accurate for the time, and has many works of art by Cole and others on display.
+The interior featured furniture and decor that was accurate for the time and has many works of art by Cole and others on display.

 A Love of Nature

-Cole himself had a deep passion for nature at its wildest, and absolutely detested local urban development and expansion.
+Cole himself had a deep passion for nature at its wildest and absolutely detested local urban development and expansion.
 He believed that the wilderness was something to be explored, painted, and admired, but the rest of his world viewed it as something to be conquered.
-He lamented the building of railroads and the destruction of trees and local wildlife, and often painted such scenes of expansion with a satirical bent.
+He lamented the building of railroads and the destruction of trees and local wildlife and often painted such scenes of expansion with a satirical bent.